1975 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1975-D Dime Value

-Denver-issued 1975 dimes with “D” mint marks reveal how strike quality drives value.
-Standard MS65 examples reach $7, while full band specimens command $30.
+Denver-issued 1975 dimes with “D” mint marks reveal how strike quality drives value at the top of the grading scale.
+Standard MS65 examples reach $7, while Full Bands specimens at the same grade command $30.

 One MS67FB example realized $432 at Heritage Auctions on October 21, 2020.
-And now such specimens, the prices exceed $550, reflecting the scarcity of pieces combining high grades with superior strikes.
-Understanding these technical distinctions separates informed collectors from casual buyers.
+Current prices for similar specimens now exceed $550, reflecting the scarcity of pieces combining high grades with superior strikes.

 1975-D Dime Price/Grade Chart